FSDCrew/FSD/backend/crew_service/docs/dynamic_flow.md

 2. **Flow construction** – `FlowService.build_flow` invokes `create_flow_from_tasks`, which builds the dependency graph, infers required inputs, creates CrewAI agents, generates the FlowState model, and emits the dynamic `Flow` subclass.
 A `TaskStatusService` instance is created and passed to enable status tracking.
 3. **Input validation** – Callers ask `FlowService.get_required_inputs` (for UI) and/or `FlowService.validate_inputs` (for backend safety) before execution.
 4. **Runtime** – `FlowService.execute_flow` instantiates the Flow and runs `kickoff(inputs=...)`.
 CrewAI sequentially executes each generated step:
+   - **Retry handling**: If this is a retry flow, upstream tasks (before `retry_from_task_key`) are skipped entirely, using preserved outputs from state.
+The retry task receives retry feedback in its description to guide improvement.
-   - Before each step: Task status updated to `RUNNING` with serialized inputs
+   - Before each step: Task status updated to `RUNNING` with serialized inputs (or `COMPLETED` immediately for skipped upstream tasks)
-   - During step: CrewAI executes the task with guardrails
+   - During step: CrewAI executes the task with guardrails (skipped for upstream tasks in retries)
    - After success: Task status updated to `COMPLETED` with serialized inputs/outputs and completion timestamp
    - On failure: Task status updated to `FAILED` with error details
-   - State updates: Outputs stored back into `self.state` as declared in YAML
+   - State updates: Outputs stored back into `self.state` as declared in YAML (or preserved from upstream tasks in retries)
 5. **Outputs** – Downstream services read the state (or files referenced in `output_file`) to persist or display results.
 Task status history is available in the CrewRun output's `task_states` field for monitoring and debugging.